miiitaka/wp-structuring-markup/readme.txt

 * Open 'Schema.org Setting' menu.

 == Changelog ==

+= 4.1.1 (2017-07-26) =
+* Added : Correct to display / hide the current page.(BreadcrumbList schema.org)
+* Updated : Event and Video type css update.
+* Fixed : Do not display when the search query is empty.

 = 4.1.0 (2017-07-03) =
 * Added : If there is no feature image setting, set the first image of the post.